hrvthzslt/desktop/README.md

 ### Install

-Run all the Ansible playbooks to install all the necessary packages and configurations, build the tools.
+Run all the Ansible playbooks to install all the necessary packages and configurations, and build the tools.

 ```shell
 make install